xelalexv/tfminer/README.md

 # *tfminer*

+## TL;DR
+*tfminer* lets you extract information out of *Terraform* console output to help you in testing your *Terraform* templates.

+## Outline
-*tfminer* is a simple parser for extracting information from **console output** generated when running *Terraform*'s plan command, **not** the plan saved by *Terraform*.
-It was originally created to help testing *Terraform* templates. *Terraform* currently only allows to save plans in binary format, which has no stable specification and does not lend itself to easy information extraction.
+*tfminer* is a simple parser for extracting information from *Terraform* **console output**, in particular for output generated when running the `plan` command.
+It does **not** use the plans saved by *Terraform*. *tfminer* was created to help testing *Terraform* templates. *Terraform* currently only allows to save plans in binary format, which has no stable specification and does not lend itself to easy information extraction.
 Implementing *tfminer* as a plain shell script was a deliberate design choice, to avoid pulling in additional dependencies into the tested projects.

 ## Usage
 Simply get the `tfmine` shell script and run with `--help` for instructions.

 ## Features

+Here are a few things you can do with *tfminer*:

 - list items contained in a plan
 ```